Your Directors are pleased to present the 18th Annual Report and the Audited FinancialStatements of the Company for the year ended 31st March 2022.

 The Company has constituted an Internal Complaints Committee to prevent and prohibitany form of sexual harassment at workplace and provide redressal for woman employees asrequired under Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
 During the year there was no event affecting any of the womenemployees on account of any sexual harassment at the work place.

 25. Compliance with Secretarial Standards

-The Company has devised proper systems to ensure compliance with the provisions of allapplicable Secretarial Standards issued by the Institute of Company Secretaries of Indiaand that such systems are adequate and operating effectively.
+The Company has devised proper systems to ensure compliance with the provisions of allapplicable mandatory Secretarial Standards issued by the Institute of Company Secretariesof India (ICSI) and that such systems are adequate and operating effectively.

-The particulars required under Section 197(12) read with Rule 5(1)(2)&(3) of theCompanies (Appointment and remuneration of Managerial Personnel) Rules 2014 are given inAnnexures III & IV and form part of this Report.
+The particulars of employees required under Section 197(12) read with Rule 5 of theCompanies (Appointment and remuneration of Managerial Personnel) Rules 2014 are given inAnnexures III & IV and form part of this Report.

 27. Corporate Governance Report

 A Report on Corporate Governance as stipulated under Schedule V of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 forms part of this AnnualReport.
 The requisite certificate from a Practicing Company Secretary confirmingcompliance with the conditions of Corporate Governance as required under the aboveRegulation is attached to this Report.

 28. Management Discussion & Analysis Report